ShootingStar91/compressionstudy/README.md

 + [Week report 3](https://github.com/ShootingStar91/compressionstudy/blob/master/documentation/weekreport3.md)
 + [Week report 4](https://github.com/ShootingStar91/compressionstudy/blob/master/documentation/weekreport4.md)

+### How to use it

+At this moment, running the program will read the test2.txt -file from the folder where the src-folder is located.
+It will compress the file into "compressedFile".
+Then it will decompress that into "decompressed.txt".
+These filenames can only be changed from the main-method currently.
+The program will also print how many percents the compressed file is from the original.

 ### Command line

 Run tests and create jacoco report (make sure you are in the /compressionstudy folder):